anmol500/anmol500/README.md

 ### Hi there I'm Anmol 👋

-- 🔭 I’m currently working on Wallet App which can save not even your card and official document but can automatically get info about your next flights or any concerts and make a       virtual ticket for them
+- 🔭 I’m currently working on Wallet App which can  get info about your next flights or any concerts and make a virtual ticket for them & ofcourse your Cards
 - 🌱 I’m currently learning Swift and SwiftUI
 - 👯 I’m looking to collaborate on Firebase stuffs
 - 🤔 I’m looking for help with Wallet App API documentation